-Stocks slide as more states ease lockdowns
+Nasdaq leads charge as more states ease lockdowns

 WALL STREET BETS VIRUS MELTDOWN GIVES LANDLORDS A CHANCE TO GROW

 Looking at stocks, Tesla CEO Elon Musk threatened to move the electric-car maker’s headquarters out of California after health officials in Alameda County said the company’s factory could not yet reopen from its COVID-19-related shutdown.
+The company on Monday reported Model 3 sales in China fell 64 percent in April.

 AMC Entertainment Holding Inc. soared after British newspaper The Daily Mail reported Amazon was interested in buying the embattled movie chain.